lewlewbell/gridanised-newspaper/README.md

 # gridanised-newspaper
 Using CSS grids to re-create a web unfriendly. retro newspaper, loosely based on an old Dominion Post paper.
+"Why do this?", I hear you scream; for no particular reason but to experiment with the power of CSS Grids.

 The project is not based on any particular framework -- it is a project I have created myself from scratch.

 This project uses Node and some basic Gulp scripts to watch changes, and generate SASS and assets.

 ##

 ## Gulp scripts